DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 Note:
 - This is the biggest predictor of an engineering team’s success at Google.

+Dev 🟡⇒ ⇐🔵 Ops

+Note:
+Being on a team naturally tends toward loyalty to the team and hostility to those outside of the team.
+Stereotypically, Dev and Ops blame each other for failed deployments and refuse to admit fault.
+Psychological safety is important for their effective collaboration, but also for trying new ways of working.

 ### Korean Air Flight 801<br />(Airplane Crash)